pivotal/docs-tap/install-aws/resources.hbs.md

 - Tanzu Build Service: Gives write access to the repository to allow the service to automatically upload new images.
-Also provides elevated batch read access to the `tap-images` and `full-deps-package` repositories.
+Also provides elevated batch read access to the `tap-images` and `full-deps` repositories.
 This is limited in scope to the service account for `kpack` and the dependency updater.

 - Workload: Gives write access to the entire ECR registry with a prepended path.
-  Also provides elevated batch read access to the `full-deps-package` repository if you use Tanzu Build Service full dependencies.
+  Also provides elevated batch read access to the `full-deps` repository if you use Tanzu Build Service full dependencies.
 This prevents you from updating the policy for each new workload created.